RhysMurage/C_programming_notes_from_alx/linked_lists/README.md

 # **C - Linked Lists**
+## Related topics in understanding linked lists
+1. Dynamic memory allocation and how to use malloc()
+2. Pointers
+3. Structure data types and how to access structure members using structure and pointer variables

 ##  Singly linked list
 > A list made up of nodes that consists of 2 parts
 1. Data